mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 Click the "+" button in the component section again to add another component.
 It will appear below the rotation key, and will have its "Rot Ref" column set to the default of -1.
-Change that rotation reference to "3" just like the other actual components.
+Change that rotation reference to "3" (or use the "key" button) just like the other actual components.
 Again click the "2D" button to assign location to all of the components, and again click the "eye" button in the components subpanel to show the new arrangement.
 It should show four "stick" lines in the x-y plane and one rotation reference "stick" along the "z" axis.

 Now click the "3D" button to assign 3D locations to the components.
 You will see non-zero values in every row of the "Loc: z" column.
 Click the "eye" button